SpaceChain AMA – Nov 14, 2019

 17. Can you talk about the collaboration with the European Space Agency (ESA)?
 What does this means, are they partnering with SpaceChain?

 Ziheng: We have set up a collaboration with ESA for a programme called ‘Kickstart’, which aims to bring blockchain technology to the space industry.
 You can read more about it here.

 Zee: ESA has been very thorough in analysing our tech.
 We are working with them to bring blockchain to the European Space Ecosystem.

 18. The grant from ESA kickstart is only €60,000.
 Is that enough for the team to carry on with the project?

 Zee: The grant was for us to start working on the proposal.
-If we successfully pass the first round of the program, there is a chance for us to access a larger amount of funding.
 We hope this grant also helps us gain more recognition in the industry so we that we can work with more top partners like ESA.

 Ziheng: The target of the Kickstart is to bring our product ‘Multisignature Wallet’ to the UK and the rest of Europe.
 Since the main technology is developed, the budget was allocated for the rest of the integration and the final product development, which matches our plan.

 19. Why we will choose SpaceChain instead of your competitors?